This is a repeat of (version 2.0.3) of the Google Doc put together by the Java Champions community of independent Java leaders and experts.

 NOTE: Oracle provides two quarterly updates for its Oracle OpenJDK builds and then transition users to the next version, every six months (this includes LTS).

 - You can also get Java SE / OpenJDK binary distributions from a variety of other providers including Linux distros, AdoptOpenJDK, Azul, Amazon, BellSoft, IBM, jClarity, Oracle, Red Hat, SAP, and others.
-This includes updates for a variable length of time depending on whether it’s an LTS version or not.
+This gives you free updates (including security) for a length of time depending on whether it’s an LTS version or not.

 I WANT $FREE AND FREE (AS IN USE) JAVA SE 11+, WHAT DO I CHOOSE?